bonbonpa/vue-udm-guide/README.md

 - Gettting Started
 - Interacting with the DOM(template)
-- Understandibf the VueJS Instance
+- Understanding the VueJS Instance
 - Vue CLI
 - Components
 - Forms